-We will teach children how to keep themselves safe, including in relation to contextual factors.
+We will teach children how to keep themselves safe, including contextual factors.

-Preventive education is most effective in the context of a whole-school or college approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-This will be underpinned by our behaviour policy and pastoral system, as well as by a planned programme of evidence-based RSHE/RE delivered and reinforced throughout the whole curriculum.
-As part of our PHSE/RHSE curriculum we will cover child on child abuse, radicalisation, consent and consensual image sharing in UKS2.All education settings can refer to the Education for a connected world framework (https://www.gov.uk/government/publications/education-for-a-connected-world) for age-specific advice on teaching about taking and sharing inappropriate images, including nudes and semi-nudes.
+Preventive education is most effective in the context of a whole-school or college approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny / misandry, homophobia, biphobic and sexual violence / harassment.
+This will be underpinned by our behaviour policy and pastoral system, as well as by a planned programme of evidence-based RSHE / RE delivered and reinforced throughout the whole curriculum.